 Selling intangible products or services is never easy.
 In the case of software products, the difficulty is manifold:

-While selling software is challenging for even the most skilful amongst the advertising geniuses, the secret to doing it successfully is the same for entrepreneurs in every field: answering the market’s most pressing pain points and most alluring opportunities with your products or services.
+While selling software is challenging for even the most skillful among the advertising geniuses, the secret to doing it successfully is the same for entrepreneurs in every field: answering the market’s most pressing pain points and most alluring opportunities with your products or services.

 “Successful businesses are grown by entrepreneurs who recognised a need and provide a solution that solved a pain point for others,” writes James F. Grebey in The Determined Entrepreneur.
 Your buyers may not be able to see or touch your products, but they can feel the pain of the challenges, problems and needs that your software intends to solve.